 And that’s just the overture, the approach.
 As for Strand on the Green itself, it “straggles along the Thames for about 600 yards.”
 River looks completely different up there.
 It looks like a country river.
 The “village” has three very fine old riverside pubs.
 And boy does this beautiful yet curiously remote spot ever “encapsulate” London’s history.
 Human beings first came here about half a million years ago.
 Nomads, they followed their herds.
 All they left behind were their all-purpose flint axes.
 A couple of them have been found here.
 And from those impossibly remote beginnings… well, Strand on the Green has been a palimpsest.
 Bronze Age, Iron Age, Roman, Anglo-Saxon, Danish, Norman, Mediaeval, Tudor, Georgian, Victorian, 20th-century… all those “ages” have washed across this picturesque and barely known London “village.”

-The Strand on the Green walk takes place at 10.45 am on Saturday, XXXXXX.
+The Strand on the Green walk takes place at xxxxxm on xxxxxx.
 The meeting point is just outside the Grange Road exit of GunnersburyTube.

-If you can't make the annual, regularly scheduled, just-turn-up, public Strand on the Green walk do think about booking one as a private tour.
-If you go private you can have a Strand on the Green Walk – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at email@example.com and we'll set it up and make it happen for you.
-A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
+If you can’t make one of the regularly scheduled, just-turn-up, public Mountain Building & Meteorites in the City of London walks it can always be booked as a private tour.
+If you go private you can have the Strand on the Green walk – or any other London Walk – on a day and at a time that suits your convenience.
+We’ll tailor it to your requirements.
+Ring Fiona or Noel or Mary on 020 7624 3978 or email us at firstname.lastname@example.org and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.